 Undergraduate students at Portland State University may work toward a Bachelor of Arts, a Bachelor of Science, a Bachelor of Fine Arts, or a Bachelor of Music degree with one or more majors.
 See Programs of Study for majors leading to a baccalaureate degree.

-Students working toward a bachelor’s degree must complete the (1) University requirements, (2) University Studies (general education) requirement, (3) University Writing Requirement, (4) Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, or Bachelor of Science requirements, (5) requirements for a major, and (6) Foreign Language competency if admitted with a high school foreign language deficiency.
+Students working toward a bachelor’s degree must complete the (1) University requirements, (2) University Studies (general education) requirement, (3) University Writing Requirement, (4) Race & Ethnic Studies Requirement (RESR) (5) Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, or Bachelor of Science requirements, (6) requirements for a major, and (7) Foreign Language competency if admitted with a high school foreign language deficiency.
 Students majoring in Liberal Studies or completing the Urban Honors Program do not need to meet the University Studies general education requirement.
-Specific requirements for a baccalaureate degree are detailed here.
+Specific requirements for a baccalaureate degree are detailed in the undergraduate degree and credential requirements section.
 Students pursuing supplementary programs must complete additional requirements as specified in the curricula of these programs.

 Students working toward a bachelor’s degree may wish to supplement their major coursework with: